How to Speed Up your WordPress Website (Without Coding)

 Try out an AMP plugin

-Accelerated Mobile Protocol is an open-source protocol, mainly developed by Google.
+Accelerated Mobile Pages is an open-source protocol mainly developed by Google.
 The websites implementing the AMP method are preloaded on Google’s server, granting them almost instant loading speed.

 It is quite restrictive to CSS, but for a publisher’s website, it can work wonders.